CyberHamsterWheel/whisperthoughts-infra/README.md

 - **Cross-Repository Sync:**
   - Automated the "hand-off" between the private App repo and public Infra repo to avoid manual image tag updates.
   - Used a **GitHub PAT** and `sed` within a GitHub Actions workflow to programmatically inject the new image SHA into web-deployment.yml.
-  - Achieved a seamless CI/CD flow while maintaining total isolation between private application logic and public infrastructure code.
+  - Achieved a hybrid CI/CD flow while maintaining total isolation between private application logic and public infrastructure code.
 - **Resource & Cost Optimization:**
   - Attempted an initial deployment on a **t2.micro** (1GB RAM) but identified that the cumulative overhead of the K3s control plane and the **Metrics Server** led to instance instability.
   - Optimized the cluster by disabling non-essential services like **Klipper (servicelb)** and **local storage** to reduce the memory footprint.
-  - Migrated to a t3.small (2GB RAM) to provide the necessary headroom for stable metrics scrapingand consistent performance of the Traefik Ingress controller.
+  - Migrated to a t3.small (2GB RAM) to provide the necessary headroom for stable metrics scraping and consistent performance of the Traefik Ingress controller.
 - **Security Resilience:** Shifted from "Default Security Groups" to Custom Terraform-managed Security Groups to ensure ingress rules (80, 443, 22, 6443) are version-controlled and reproducible.